 Now to extend C drive or Partition 2, type “select partition 2”, hit enter, and simply type “extend size=2048” and press enter.
 The C drive will be extended to 2GB space.
 You can input any amount of free space to extend into C drive or any other drives in this process.
 Type in “exit” to exit the “diskpart” command box.

-For example, you can use the EaseUS Partition Master to directly drag and resize any drive spaces and extend your C drive.
+For example, unlike AOMEI partition assistant, you can use the EaseUS Partition Master to directly drag and resize any drive spaces and extend your C drive.
 You may need to restart your computer in some cases but your files will be intact.
 You can also convert any drive to Primary or Logical drives, change drive letters in this software.
+Using AOMEI partition assistant, you can do the same.
+So, how to increase the space of c drive in windows 10?
+We hope we were able to solve the problem.

 In this article, we’ve shown some easy steps on how to extend C drive in Windows 10 using CMD, disk management tool, or other apps without formatting or losing any data.
-Extending C drive can be essential as more free space in C drive improves computer performance.
+Extend drive c windows 10 can be essential as more free space in C drive improves computer performance.
+We hope that now you know how to extend c drive in windows 10 with unallocated space and also know how to extend c drive in windows 10 without formatting the disk drive.